pizza-to-the-polls/power-the-polls/power-the-polls-form/Readme.md

 npm install @ptp-us/power-the-polls-form
 ```

-In your `index.tsx`, add the following code to initialize the form element:
+In your `index.jsx`, add the following code to initialize the form element:

 ```js
 import { applyPolyfills, defineCustomElements } from "@ptp-us/power-the-polls-form/loader";